reecelikesramen/holmdahl.io/content/projects/open-webui-desktop/index.md

 # Impact

 As of this writing, I made the pre-release available for download 10 days ago.
 It has been downloaded more than **50 times** and has been welcomed by users in the community.
-This project has also received attention from the creator of Open WebUI and a few contributors, with whom I will assist in continuing the project in Electron with an expanded feature set.
+This project has also received attention from the creator of Open WebUI and a few contributors, with whom I will assist in continuing to develop the project in Electron with an expanded feature set.
 I look forward to continue contributing to this project making AI tools more accessible and decentralized.